cdpeters/credit-risk-supervised-ML-sklearn/README.md

 ## **Overview of Project**
 The following analysis is aimed at applying techniques to deal with class imbalance in binary (and even multi class) classification problems.
-The first approach is to use resampling techniques such as oversampling and undersampling as well as a combination of the two in conjunction with a logistic regression model from scikit-learn.
+The first approach is to use resampling techniques such as oversampling, undersampling, and a combination of both in conjunction with a logistic regression model from scikit-learn.
 The second approach is to use ensemble learning models that have resampling techniques built in from the Imbalanced Learn library.
 The goal is to determine which approaches, if any, yield useful models for predicting credit risk.

 The context for the project is assessing credit risk for loan approvals.
 The dataset is a credit card credit dataset from LendingClub.
 The dataset is not